top of page

-The whole affair is called freswæle too, meaning ‘Frisian slaughter’ in Old English.
+The whole affair is called freswæle too, meaning 'Frisian slaughter' in the Old English language, with wæle or wal meaning 'slaughter, the slain'.
+An etymology traceable in Valhalla and Valkyrie (Van Renswoude 2020).
 In the story of Beowulf, the fight at Finnsburh is one of the tales told when warriors gathered and celebrated their heroic deeds.
-Apparently, it was a legendary story worth reciting during feasts in halls of lords, kings, overkings and other big men.
-Who knows, in houses of common people on terps (i.e artificial settlement mounds) on the barren salt marshes of Frisia too, during the long, wet winters.
-A landscape where strong winds coming from sea have free play, and from which there is no hiding behind natural shelters.
-Of course, the Frisians might have had a different version of the course of events of the freswæle than that of their contemporary Anglo-Saxon and Danish cousins, and why their king bit the mud.
-You will understand why after you have red this post.
+Apparently, it was a legendary story worth reciting during feasts in mead-halls (Herrenhof in the German language) of lords, kings, overkings, and other big men.
+Who knows in the turf-built houses of common people on terps (i.e. artificial settlement mounds) on the barren salt marshes of Frisia too, during the long wet winters.
+A landscape where strong winds coming from the sea have free play and from which there is no hiding because of the total lack of natural shelters.

-ða wæs heal roden feonda feorum, swilce Fin slægen, cyning on corþre, ond seo cwen numen
+ða wæs heal roden feonda feorum | swilce Fin slægen | cyning on corþre | ond seo cwen numen

-The hall was reddened with blood of foemen | and Finn was slain | king amid clansmen | and the queen was taken (Beowulf)
+The hall was reddened with blood of foemen | and Finn was slain | king amid clansmen | and their queen was taken (Beowulf)

 1. The name Finn

 Furthermore, the name Finn is a common Anglo-Saxon name.
-In this respect, since the character Finn Dandridge appeared in the highly popular tv-series Grey’s Anatomy around 2005 -and this Finn clearly was not an ugly Danish troll- the name Finn became a hit in the Netherlands.
-Thus the Netherlands is filling up with Finns too.
-Concerning Mark Twain’s book ‘Huckleberry Finn’ we will come back to you.
-It still needs some research, especially the history of the Frisians as well-known slave traders in the Early Middle Ages.
-In Ireland and Scotland the name Finn surfaces from the black peaty waters with Loch Finn and Glenfinnan.
-But, maybe also related to fen or fenland.
-And, a ffynnon is a well or spring in Welsh language.
-Finngaill or finngenti means fair foreigners in old Irish texts.
-Of course, we must not forget to mention the Celtic hero Finn, also known as Fionn mac Cumhaill.
-The Irish hero who got his wisdom from his thumb.
-Lastly, a finne in modern Mid-Frisian language is a kind of meadow that is rarely or never mowed.
+In this respect, since the character Finn Dandridge appeared in the highly popular TV series Grey’s Anatomy around 2005 -and this Finn clearly wasn't an ugly Danish troll- the first name Finn became an instant hit in the Netherlands.
+Thus, the Netherlands is filling up with Finns too.
+Concerning Mark Twain's book 'Huckleberry Finn', we will have to come back to you.
+It still needs some research.
+Especially the history of the Frisians as well-known slavers in the Early Middle Ages.

-Since this post is also about Tolkien, we need to say something about his books as well.
-In Tolkien’s book The Silmarillion one of the three forefathers of the elves is king Finwë, of the House of Finwë, king of Noldor.
-Probably Tolkien took the Old Germanic finnaz as inspiration, or maybe straight the name Finn from the Beowulf and the Fragment, since he made a full study into this Frisian king (see further below).
-King Finwë had many descendants bearing his name: Fingolfin, Fingon, Finarfin, Finrod, Finduilas and Curufin.
-The Silmarils are three briljant ornaments that were stolen.
+Since this post is also about writer and philologist Tolkien, we need to say something about his books as well.
+In Tolkien's book The Silmarillion, one of the three forefathers of the elves is King Finwë of the House of Finwë, king of the Noldor.
+Probably Tolkien took the Old Germanic finnaz as inspiration, or maybe straight the name Finn from the epic poem Beowulf and the Finnsburh Fragment, since he made a full study into this Frisian king (see further below).
+King Finwë had many descendants bearing his name: Fingolfin, Fingon, Finarfin, Finrod, Finduilas, and Curufin.
+The Silmarils are three brilliant ornaments that were stolen.
 It was Fëanor, son of Finwë, who created the Silmarils.
-The central role beautiful crafted jewels or ornaments could play in pre-medieval mythology, is illustrated with the Brísingamen, mentioned in the Beowulf too and in other old sources too.
-Read also our post Ornament of the Gods found in a mound of clay to learn how and where the Brísingamen, king Hygelac’s neck-ring, has been retrieved in Frisia.

 2. Finn the legend